Supported Decision-Making and Guardianship

 2. Watch this Federation for Children with Special Needs guardianship webinar with Hillary J. Dunn, Esq, to get a complete overview about guardianship.

-2. Learn about some of the process and alternatives to guardianship such as supported decision making, power of attorney, etc…
+3. Learn more about the process and alternatives to guardianship such as supported decision-making, power of attorney, etc…

-5. Use this step by step guardianship guide by Exceptional Lives to learn more about the guardianship process.
+6. Use this step by step guardianship guide by Exceptional Lives to learn more about the guardianship and the supported decision-making process.